 Even if money’s no object, you can still get a bargain with a nearly new electric car.
 We found a one-year-old Jaguar i-Pace EV400 HSE for £60,000 – that’s about £15,000 less than buying it brand new.
 And you can even save money on today’s most in-demand electric cars.
 We found an eight-month-old Tesla Model 3 Standard Range Plus selling for £5,500 less than the new equivalent.

 The youngest second-hand electric cars are likely to be ex-demonstrators.
 These are usually registered to a franchised garage and used for test drives.
 You can usually expect an ex-demonstrator electric car to have been looked after well.
 But it may not be that much cheaper than forking out for a new model.

 What to check on a used electric car

 It’s also vital to take the car for a test drive.
-Be on the lookout for unusual noises, bumps or vibrations as you go.
+Watch for unusual noises, bumps or vibrations as you go.
 If your chosen car is still available new, try to test drive a new model first.
 So you know what it should feel like to drive.

 The electric car battery in second-hand vehicles

 The battery is an electric car’s most valuable component.
 So, it makes sense to ensure it’s in decent shape when looking for a used electric car.
 Ask to see the car when it’s fully charged and check what the information screen says about battery health.
 At the very least, count how many of the bars are full and check this against the warranty conditions.
 If you’re unsure, get a franchised dealer to check it for you.